 What was the process like writing All Work, No Pay?

 It was intense and very grueling at times.
-I run a business and a lot of people look at me and what I’m doing and thinks ‘oh she has it so easy’ no, no no I’m like a creepy circus women and I wear many hats all day every day.
+I run a business and a lot of people look at me and what I’m doing and thinks ‘oh she has it so easy’ no, no no I’m like a creepy circus woman and I wear many hats all day every day.
 It’s very important that every part of my business runs smoothly on a daily basis.
-I am constantly making sure the business is smoothly and a lot of authors are only authors as their full time job.
-So for me it was very challenging since half my days were writing the book.
+I am constantly making sure the business is smoothly and a lot of authors are only authors as their full-time job.
+So for me, it was very challenging since half my days were writing the book.
 It wasn’t easy but I do think the second time around will be much better.

 Was there a hard part to write in All Work, No Pay?
 If so, what was it?